 - 1 teaspoons sesame oil

-In a bowl with your hands, mix turkey, honey, 1 Tablespoon each, soy sauce, and vinegar, garlic and ginger root until just combined.
-Marinate turkey mixture 15 minutes.
+In a bowl with your hands, mix turkey, honey, 1 Tablespoon each, coconut aminos (soy sauce, or tamari) vinegar, garlic and ginger root until just combined.
+Marinate ground meat mixture 15 minutes.

-In a small bowl whisk together Worcestershire sauce, chicken broth, sugar, cornstarch, remaining 3 Tablespoons soy sauce and remaining 2 Tablespoons vinegar.
+For sauce: In a small bowl whisk together Worcestershire sauce, chicken broth, sugar, cornstarch, remaining 3 Tablespoons coconut aminos (soy sauce or tamari) and remaining 2 Tablespoons vinegar.
+Set aside.

 Serves 4-6 as a main course